-Arm® Generic Interrupt Controller Architecture Specification, version 3.0 and version 4.0
+For more information, see Arm® GICv3 and GICv4 Software Overview and Arm® Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0.

 3.4 Affinity routing and assignment

 The GIC-600 uses affinity routing, a hierarchical scheme, to identify connected cores and for routing interrupts to specific cores.